 What is the timeframe for volunteering?

 In March and April, we plan to begin our work in the individual volunteering sections and assign duties.
 Late April and May will be the exhibition set-up time.
-On 19 May, the festival will open and, for nearly five weeks, a GREAT deal is going to happen!
+In the second part of May, the festival will open and, for nearly five weeks, a GREAT deal is going to happen!
 The volunteering ends in mid-June with deinstallation of the exhibitions and a joint party.
 Please read through the section descriptions below to check the preliminary scope of tasks and responsibilities and approximate working times.

 Can I obtain a volunteering certificate and references?